hyperboria/docs/faq/security.md

 If you want to connect to Hyperboria, but are for whatever reason unable to do so from your main computer, using a VPS as a static link into the network is quite reasonable.
 As long as you take precautions to protect the private keys on any nodes which initiate connections, **your data will remain secure in transit**.

+## Perfect Forward Secrecy

+Temporary keys are used and destroyed when cryptAuth sessions time out.
+Timeouts are subject to environmental influence, but can be considered _random_ for most practical purposes.
+CryptAuth sessions are all killed when cjdroute is restarted.

+If your `cjdroute.conf` file is somehow compromised, it _does **not**_ mean that all prior sessions have also been compromised.

+A compromised private key means someone can impersonate you going forward, though, it is quite likely that any party motivated to compromise your node would not do so.
+It is far more likely that a skilled aggressor would simply use it to eavesdrop, and you would not realize that your node had been undermined.

 ## A few notes

 cjdns is experimental!
 It is possible that someone is using a zero-day exploit in the wild to compromise a node's security.